 How do we address this issue?
 Behavior-driven development (BDD) is key.
 Don’t get confused by the name.
 BDD is not related to development.
 It’s a collection of best practices.
 When those practices are applied to automation testing, BDD enables you to write great test cases.

-It’s written in a language that’s understandable for the team.
+It’s written in an English-like language that’s understandable for the team.
 You can convert scenarios and features of expected behavior into code.
 BDD enables the alignment of code with the intent and scope of automated tests.

 Types of Test Automation Frameworks